Rescued Donkeys

 While this is a donkey site we have decided to try and find our Sunshine a good home.
 We had rescued her from a horse sale, untouched as an 18 months old - originally thought as a companion for a 4 months old purchased at the same sale.
 My son fell in love with Sunshine and spent a lot of time with her.
 She has come a looooong way and has turned into a friendly horse.
 He taught her to lead and load.
 A year ago we purchased two more horses for our kids to be ridden in the 4-H drill team since both of the other horses were still too young to be ridden.
 Since we don't feel that Sunshine would be an optimal riding mount for an 11 year old who himself is still learning to ride we have decided to offer her to a good home only.
 We have never taken an animal to a sale and are hoping that we will never have to.
 Therefore we are offering her to a good and loving home where she hopefully can be a companion to another horse or can be trained to ride.
 She lets us do her hooves, leads and gets along well with other horses - she is a sweet horse.
 We just don't have the room to keep them all.
 We promised our son that Sunshine will only go to a good home.

-A special Thank You to Karen and David Barbour of York, South Carolina, who will be giving Sunshine a good home.
+A special Thank You to Karen and David Barbour of York, South Carolina, who have given Sunshine a good home.
+Sunshine since her adoption has been trained to ride and is doing great!

 While we have taken in, rehabilitated and placed several rescue donkeys (minis and standards) throughout the years we feel that we should share our latest experience.
 To us all animals are special and deserve a loving home and we will continue to do our best to try to help animals in need - especially the longears that are such a big part of our daily life!